aamnah/notes/hugo/hugo-chroma-prismjs.md

 slug: hugo-chroma-prismjs
 ---

 NOTE: I have stopped using Prism for syntax highlighting and use Hugo's built-in Chroma highlighting instead.
-The hugo advantage Chroma has over Prism is site performance.
+The huge advantage Chroma has over Prism is site performance.
 Chroma renders the highlighted syntax at build time whereas Prism renders client side.
 Prism is also going to download ~50kb on site load.
 The file size is actually bigger if you are using many plugins and supporting many languages.

 ---